12 Trading Psychology Lessons From “Art of War”

 By preparing our defenses in advance of the threat, we essentially neutralize the threat, and then we can act offensively.
 When we cap the damage of our failures, then by correlation, we uncap our potential for victory.

-Or in other words – we take small losses and let our winners run to make up for them, and that’s how we remain victorious over the markets in the long-run.
+Or in other words – we take small losses when necessary and let our winners run to make up for them, and that’s how we remain victorious over the markets in the long run.

 “Whoever is first in the field and awaits the coming of the enemy will be fresh for the fight.
 Whoever is second in the field and has to hasten to battle will arrive exhausted.”Sun Tzu